chunquedong/Sric/README.md

 }

 fun main() {
-    foo(a = 10);
+    foo(a : 10);
 }
 ```

 ## Removed features from C++

-- no reference, just pointer
+- No reference, just pointer
+- No function overload by params;
-- no header file
+- No header file
-- no implicit copying of large objects
+- No implicit copying of large objects
+- No static member
-- no new, delete
+- No new, delete
-- define one var per statement
+- No define multi var per statement
-- no constructor
+- No constructor
-- no nested class, nested function
+- No nested class, nested function
-- no class, just struct
+- No class, just struct
-- no namespace, just module
+- No namespace, just module
-- no macro
+- No macro
-- no forward declarations
+- No forward declarations
-- no three static
+- No three static
-- no friend class
+- No friend class
+- No multiple inheritance
-- no multiple,virtual,private inheritance
+- No virtual,private inheritance
-- no i++ just ++i
+- No i++ just ++i
-- no switch auto fallthrough
+- No switch auto fallthrough
-- no template overload
+- No template overload
+- No pointer arithmetic in safe mode